waotaa/e-core/README.md

 php artisan geo:townships-check-data-from-source
 php artisan geo:regions-check-data-from-source
 ```

+> **_NOTE:_**
+> Townships and regions can be connected to local parties, partnerships,
+> regional parties, neighbourhoods.
+Before removing missing items make
+> sure you reallocated these related items.
+There are reallocation services
+> which can help you out with that.

 #### Update the Database with the data from the Source file
 When you decide to update the database with the source data you can run